Imam-Abubakar/Huddle/README.md

 Huddle is a sinimalist social media platform where users can create account, make text/image posts and make friends.
 The like post option is also functional.
 Dark mode functionality is also included.

-> The image upload function doesn't work on a serverless backend, since it's a test project implementations were not fully utilized
+> The image upload function doesn't work on a serverless backend, since it's a test project implementations were not fully utilized.
+Image Upload works on local server testing

 Live Demo: https://huddle-tan.vercel.app